ClimateNLP/.github/profile/README.md

 # ClimateNLP
 Using NLP for Climate Change.
-This repository will contain all the work of [AdWay Conseil](https://www.square-management.com/adway/?lang=en), related to NLP and climate change.
+This repository will contain all the work of [Square Research Center](https://www.square-management.com/square-research-center/?lang=en), related to NLP and climate change.